korovod/datastates/README.md

 Efficient asynchronous checkpointing engine for Nanotron.

-For detailed description about design principles, implementation, and performance evaluation against state-of-the-art checkpointing engines, please refer [our HPDC'24 paper](https://hal.science/hal-04614247).
+For a detailed description about design principles, implementation, and performance evaluation against state-of-the-art checkpointing engines, please refer to the [HPDC'24 paper](https://hal.science/hal-04614247).

 ## Usage